|Elliott Sound Products||Project 59|

 Distortion testing can be a painful exercise, since it is very hard to determine how much of the measured distortion is from the amplifier, and how much is from the oscillator.
 One of my readers, Alfred Schaub, sent me some info on how it can be done using only the amplifier, with a handful of components to make it oscillate at a predetermined frequency.

-Note: Alfred's copyright is limited to his original circuit and my adaption of it.
+Note: Alfred's copyright is limited to his original circuit and my adaptation of it.
 All text and other diagrams are copyright (c) Rod Elliott.

 This allows the home constructor to make quite accurate measurements, without having to spend a lot of money on a low distortion oscillator.